-If the discharge is not approved or fails to comply with the approval conditions, the discharger is subject to prosecution and imposition of fines under s.
+If the discharge is not approved or fails to comply with the approval conditions, the discharger is subject to prosecution and imposition of fines under the Local Government Act 1993 (under s.
 626 and s.
-627) of the LG Act.
+627).

-Above offences are also prescribed as penalty notice offences under the LG Act and Council may issue a penalty infringement notice (i.e. on the spot fine) to such discharger (Refer to Schedule 12 of the LG Reg.
+Above offences are also prescribed as penalty notice offences under the Act and Council may issue a penalty infringement notice (i.e. on the spot fine) to such discharger (Refer to Schedule 12 of the Local Government (General) Regulation 2021).